rphansen91/kattus-real-estate/src/pages/listings/2019-12-08-exquisitely-upgraded-carlsbad-gem-1109-scrub-jay-ct.md

 date: 2020-04-18T07:00:00.000Z
 description: >-
   Rare Opportunity!
-Premium location within the Private Enclave of 'Parkside', only a mile from the be...
+Premium location within the Private Enclave of 'Parkside', only a mile from the beach!
 featuredpost: false
 featuredimage: /img/1109sjexterior1.jpg
 tags: